-Possessing, selling, consuming or carrying illegal drugs, including small amounts of "soft" drugs such as cannabis, is illegal in Russia.
-Penalties are severe and include lengthy prison terms served in local jails.
+Possessing, selling, consuming or carrying illegal drugs, including small amounts of "soft" drugs, such as cannabis, is illegal in Russia.
+Penalties are severe and include lengthy terms of imprisonment.

 Russia has strict rules governing the importation of medication, and what can be carried into the country by travellers for personal use.
-Some medicines that are available over-the-counter in Australia are restricted in Russia and subject to these rules.
-If you don't declare restricted medications, you could be detained.
+Some medicines that are available over-the-counter in Australia are restricted in Russia..
+If you fail to declare restricted medications, you could be detained.

 The following activities are illegal in Russia: